-I guess that means it’s up to us to popularize these terms.
-In this article, we review the origins of these roles, give some tips about how to choose the right person -- regardless of gender -- and answer other questions we get on the topic such as, “What about the wedding photos?”
+In this article, we review the origins of these roles, provide some tips about how to choose the right person to have by your side -- regardless of gender -- and answer other questions we frequently get on the topic, such as, “What about the wedding photos?”

 This party is so big nobody's going to notice anyway...

 Times have changed